-Knowing where people are coming from and where they get their information is always important.
+Knowing where people come from and where they get their information is always important.
 Below are the sources that I have used with my research for my practices.
 It is not a conclusive list in any way regarding sources on Indo-European or Gaulish polytheism, but it is a good place to start and I highly recommend all of these sources.

 Gaulish Studies: